scverse/scverse-tutorials/docs/how-to-dask.md

 ### I'm out of memory, what now?

-You can alawys reduce the number of workers you use, which will cause more memory to be allocated per worker.
+You can always reduce the number of workers you use, which will cause more memory to be allocated per worker.
 Some algorithms may have limitations with loading all data onto a single node; see {issue}`dask/dask-ml#985` for an example.

 ### How do I choose chunk sizes?